NuovarDev/HookHQ/README.md

 This will automatically setup the worker, D1 database, R2 bucket, and Queues for you.

+When prompted, enter a `AUTH_SECRET` value.
+You can generate one using `openssl rand -base64 32`.

 ### Manual Deployment

 To deploy `workers-webhooks` manually, follow the steps below.